K-Musty/C-programming/README.md

 # C-programming

-This is to test my C skills and keep in check with consistency
+This is to test my C skills